Top local movers for Seattle to New York City moves

 - New York City’s crime rate is lower than Seattle with a score of 50.83 compared to Seattle’s 58.88.
 This means that New York City neighborhoods are safer than 50.83% of all U.S. neighborhoods, and Seattle neighborhoods are safer than 58.88%.

-- Air quality in New York City is good, and in Seattle it's good.
+- Air quality in New York City is Good, and in Seattle it’s Good.

-- Elevator reservation: If your building has an elevator, it's a good idea to secure a reservation before your moving day.
+- Elevator reservation: If there is an elevator in your building, it’s a good idea to secure a reservation before your moving day.

-- State regulator: To confirm a moving company's license in New York, visit the state's public utilities commission.
+- State regulator: You can check the status of a New York moving license through the state’s public utilities commission.

 - Change of address: We recommend submitting your USPS change of address form at least one week before your move to ensure your mail gets forwarded to New York City without delay.
 You can select your official move date when completing the form.
 Start the process here.

-- Moving company insurance: Every state sets its own rules for what insurance moving companies need to maintain.
+- Moving company insurance: State laws differ on mover insurance.
 Choose Released Value Protection for no-cost, minimal coverage from movers.
-They're responsible for a maximum of 60 cents per pound per article.
+They’re responsible for a maximum of 60 cents per pound per article.
 For comprehensive coverage, discuss alternatives with your moving company or consider a third-party insurance provider.

 Where to live in New York City

-Ready to relocate to Big Apple?
+Ready to relocate to The Big Apple?
 Here are some of the top neighborhoods to consider in New York City.

 Best neighborhoods for singles